navidebra/Bike-Sharing-Demand-Forecast/report-template.md

 other categorical variables were set as categories in order for AutoGluon to identify them correctly.

 ### How much better did your model preform after adding additional features and why do you think that is?
 Significantly better, as features especially time were broken down into smaller parts and represented each observation better.
+Consequently, upon adding additional features to the model kaggle score improved almost by 7%, from 1.80 scored by baseline model in kaggle, to 1.68 after feature engineering.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?